coreos/coreos-cloudinit/Documentation/cloud-config.md

 For more information about the available configuration parameters, see the [etcd documentation][etcd-config].
 Note that hyphens in the coreos.etcd.* keys are mapped to underscores.

+_Note: The `$private_ipv4` and `$public_ipv4` substitution variables referenced in other documents are only supported on Amazon EC2, Google Compute Engine, OpenStack, Rackspace, and Vagrant._

 [etcd-config]: https://github.com/coreos/etcd/blob/master/Documentation/configuration.md